3301 PR.01 Travel Arrangements for University Business

 Open Skies agreements restrictions and limitations:

-- Current Open Skies agreements do not apply to Department of Defense funds; therefore, only U.S Flag air carriers is applicable, and
+- Current Open Skies agreements do not apply to Department of Defense funds; therefore, only U.S Flag air carriers are applicable, and

 - Use of Australia, Switzerland and Japan member state air carriers require a city pair verification prior to booking travel on the air carrier.
 Open Skies agreements allow the use of a foreign carrier when that airline is a member state carrier (i.e., Quantas, Swiss Air, and Japan Airlines), and a city pair fare does not exist between the U.S city of origin and the destination city within the member state.
 City Pair fares can be verified at the following GSA website: http://apps.fas.gsa.gov/citypairs/search/index.cfm?ft